BrockHerion/brockherion.dev/src/pages/blog/posts/build-bulletproof-react-forms-with-zod-and-react-hook-form.md

 Notice what our `props` type is.
 We're removing `resolver` from the default React Hook Form props and adding a new field called `schema`.
 We can pass our Zod schema right into the hook and still do things like set our default form values.

-Lets refactor the example above to use our new hook
+Let's refactor the example above to use our new hook

 ```tsx
 import { z } from 'zod';